automaticalldramatic/angular-testing-app/README.md

 * You will see that all modules; controllers, directives and services have an _index.js file.
 This is the main module on which all controllers, directives and services are mounted.
 Only this file is loaded in main.js using a `require` statement.
 * We use [`bulk-require`](https://www.npmjs.com/package/bulk-require) to require the whole directory.

+**constants.js**

+* Define a simple object and use `module.export` to make it available on the app.
+This is also required in the `main.js` else there is no way angular will know about this file.

+**on_run.js*

+* This defines what runs.
+According to Angular documentation:

+	Run blocks are the closest thing in Angular to the main method.
+A run block is the code which needs to run to kickstart the application.
+It is executed after all of the services have been configured and the injector has been created.
+Run blocks typically contain code which is hard to unit-test, and for this reason should be declared in isolated modules, so that they can be ignored in the unit-tests.

+* I got more information from http://stackoverflow.com/questions/20663076/angularjs-app-run-documentation